Hey Monday

-Hey Monday was an American rock band from West Palm Beach, Florida, formed in 2008.
+Hey Monday is an American rock band from West Palm Beach, Florida, formed in 2008.
 They released their debut album Hold On Tight in 2008, which produced the singles "Homecoming" and "How You Love Me Now".
-The album was followed up with their 2010 EP Beneath It All, which achieved moderate commercial success, and Candles EP in 2011.
-Their final release, The Christmas EP, was released on December 6, 2011.
-The band is on hiatus and claims to not be "broken up".
+The album was followed up with their 2010 EP Beneath It All, which achieved moderate commercial success, and the Candles EP in 2011.
+Their most recent release, The Christmas EP, was released on December 6, 2011.
 Cassadee Pope has since released three studio albums as a solo artist and became the first female winner of The Voice.

 History

 Formation and Hold On Tight (2008–2009)

 Hey Monday was formed in March 2008 after Cassadee Pope and Mike Gentile's former band Blake broke up.
 Pope and Gentile wanted to continue playing music and began holding auditions for a new band around their local Florida music scene.
 Pope and Gentile quickly joined forces with drummer Elliot James who then recruited rhythm guitarist Alex Lipshaw.
 Soon afterward they enlisted bassist Michael "Jersey" Moriarty and Hey Monday was formed.
 They were discovered when Fall Out Boy's Pete Wentz heard one of their demos while he was in the Crush Management office.
 Wentz wanted to sign them to his label, Decaydance, but Columbia Records was also interested so the band ended up signing a joint deal with both labels.
 They recorded their debut album, Hold On Tight, throughout mid-2008 and it released on October 7 to very minor commercial success; it charted on Billboard Heatseekers albums.
 Soon after they began extensive touring with the Academy Is..., We the Kings, the Cab, This Providence, A Rocket to the Moon, VersaEmerge and Cash Cash.
 The following year they supported Fall Out Boy on both their major U.S. and international tours.
 Their popularity grew and the band went on their first headlining tour with This Providence, The Friday Night Boys, Stereo Skyline, and the Bigger Lights as support.
 They also headlined a few dates in Europe.
 In late-2009 they supported All Time Low on the Glamour Kills Tour.